By Madeline Klein on December 29, 2016 in Insurance Basics

 order to make sure we are covering the person they say they are, the car they

-said they drive, the driving record they claim they have, etc., we have to
+said they drive, the driving record they claim they have, etc., your insurance has to

 violations and accidents.

 Here's how.
-Once we give you a general idea of what your premium will be, you can determine whether or not it’s a price you want to pay.
-If the premium is outrageous, you know you won't purchase and we know not to order the reports.
-If the price seems reasonable to you, running the report seems reasonable to us.
+Once you have a general idea of what your premium will be, you can determine whether or not it’s a price you want to pay.
+If the premium is outrageous, you know you won't purchase and they know not to order the reports.
+If the price seems reasonable to you, running the report seems reasonable to the insurance.